Do you dream of turning your interior design hobby into a successful career?

-Research and educate yourself.
-Go to as many exhibitions, shows and galleries as possible to absorb other people’s work and gather inspiration.
+Research and educate yourself on the interior design industry.
+Go to as many exhibitions, shows and galleries as possible to absorb other people’s work and gather interior design inspiration.
 Travel is also key to personal inspiration for me.
 Take photos and compile albums of things that have excited you.
 Read books and magazines and follow other designers work online.
 I am always learning and always educating myself.

 Network and meet people.
 Set up accounts on social media.
 It is a great way of networking as well as collating ideas.
 Join a small business club, and enrol onto a ‘business starter course’.
 I have done numerous additional courses at the KLC in Chelsea on subjects such as ‘how to run your own business’.
 Recognise your weaknesses and work on them.
 These will only drain your confidence and hold you back.

 I would say to those new to interior design that the key to your success will be making sure that you, don’t give too much advice for free as a lot of people are good at thinking you will!
 Get to understand and know the market you are trying to build your business in and above all listen to your clients as it is important to create a scheme that suits them not you but have a little bit of you in it too.

 Alison Green, Twist Interiors